-In a quiet neighborhood near Zoshigaya Cemetery in Toshima Ward, Tokyo, stands a conspicuous Western-style structure made of wood.
+In a quiet neighborhood near Zoshigaya Cemetery in Toshima Ward, Tokyo in the Kanto Region, stands a conspicuous Western-style structure made of wood.
 It used to be a residence of an American missionary named J. M. McCaleb, but after his return to the US, it eventually became the property of Toshima Ward, and since 1989, it has been open to the public as “the Old Missionary Museum of Zoshigaya.”
-This is a beautiful, interesting structure and here you can learn about the history of Christianity in Tokyo, Japan.
+This is a beautiful, interesting structure and here you can learn about the history of Christianity in Japan.

 When I visited there with my friend in July 2016, we were fortunate to speak briefly with the manager of the museum’s office.
 I asked him if international travelers sometimes visited there.

-“Ah, sometimes…,” he said , as his voice trailed off.
-“But his relatives occasionally visit here.
-If I’m not mistaken, McCaleb had three children.
+“Ah, sometimes…,” he said, as his voice trailed off.
+“But Mr. McCaleb’s relatives occasionally visit here.
+If I’m not mistaken, he had three children.
 So probably those people we met the other day were his nephews or something.
 They duly visit here every time they come to Japan.”

 “So, didn’t Mr. McCaleb live in Japan permanently?”
 I asked.